Merricks Beach

-Merricks Beach is a small seaside village on the Mornington Peninsula in Melbourne Victoria, Australia, approximately 66 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
+Merricks Beach is a town on the Mornington Peninsula in Melbourne Victoria, Australia, approximately 66 km south-east of Melbourne's Central Business District, located within the Shire of Mornington Peninsula local government area.
 Merricks Beach recorded a population of 157 at the 2021 census.

 Merricks Beach is located on the eastern side of the peninsula on Western Port Bay.